 Many companies outsource only some of their jobs while having an in-house team.
 It can be inconvenient to manage one project in two different software - tracking time, assigning tasks, setting milestones, sharing documents and ideas, etc. To manage everything in the same space, create a project management environment inside of your platform or create an option of integrating it with third-party tools to synchronize data between systems.
 Such an approach is used by Outsourcely, PeoplePerHour, and Guru.

 To stimulate the interest of your freelancers, introduce a system of badges that will allow them to increase their visibility, get access to projects first, purchase extra features, and other perks.
 For example, earning badges for participating in contests, passing tests and surveys, completing more projects on time, or getting the highest rates from the clients.
 We implemented badges for the NoCowboys marketplace which show the clients if the business is verified, registered, customer preferred, high rated, etc.

 Freelancers need to grow professionally.
-Giving a chance to learn online and earn certificates in your platforms can increase their chances for a better job.
-Fiverr created an e-learning opportunity for their freelancers.
+Giving a chance to learn online and earn certificates on your platforms can increase their chances for a better job.
+Fiverr created an eLearning opportunity for their freelancers.
 After course completion, a badge certifying the new educational level appears on the freelancer’s profile and is shown to employers as proof of a freelancer’s skills.

-8. Create specifications and send it for estimation
+8. Create specifications and send them for estimation

 10. Test it in the wild and improve